Google Ads Character Limits | Writing Effective Ad Copy

 Conclusion

-Google Ads character limits vary by ad type, with Responsive Search Ads using 30-character headlines and 90-character descriptions as the baseline.
-These limits are designed around mobile screen widths.
 To write effective ad copy within these constraints, capture attention in the first few characters, incorporate keywords naturally, use specific numbers, and include clear CTAs.
-Continuously run A/B tests to optimize based on data.
+Understanding how Quality Score and Ad Rank work reveals that ad copy optimization directly impacts cost efficiency.
+Register at least 8 headlines in RSA to maximize machine learning optimization, and run continuous improvement cycles based on asset report data.
 Use Character Counter to verify your ad copy character counts.